divya2661/Transport_Management/README.md

 Once you are done with Xampp installation check it once by running localhost/index.php or localhost/phpmyadmin.

 Step-1: Download the project file from github and extract the zip file, move the transport-management-system folder to your system's /opt/lamp/htdocs folder.
-Step-2: In Xampp phpmyadmin create the database Bus_schedule, and export the database file from transport-management-system/database/Bus_schedule this will give you all the databases tables which we used for the project under Bus_schedule database. tables will be:
+Step-2: In Xampp phpmyadmin create the database Bus_schedule, and import the database file from transport-management-system/Bus_schedule.sql this will give you all the databases tables which we used for the project under Bus_schedule database.

-Step-3: Check include/Config.php file once , if all your congiguration matches with this.
+Step-3: Check include/Config.php file once , if all your configuration matches with this.
 Change password if you gave any password to your root user.
 Step-4: After all this setup done, run localhost/frontend/login.html.